 No matter whether you’re a staff member or a student, you can bring some positive changes to your school to reduce your carbon footprint.
 Here are just a few ideas:

 11. Raise awareness

 Composting is surprisingly good for the environment, particularly when food waste is such a big issue.
-By setting up a composting scheme at your school, you can help to reduce landfill methane emissions.
+By setting up a composting scheme at your school or university, you can help to reduce landfill methane emissions.
 What’s more, this type of compost is free, doesn’t use energy to produce, and is good for your school gardens.

 13. Switch off computers

 An IT lab with rows of idling computers takes up a lot of energy.
 You can reduce your school’s energy bills and carbon footprint by keeping electronic devices turned off and unplugged when they’re not in use.

 This is a tip that can apply to just about every area of life.
 Locally-grown produce takes less energy to transport and supports the economy where you live.
 If you can get your school to switch to local and sustainable food for the kitchen, you can help save the planet and help local businesses.